microsoft/LearnTogether-Collaboration-Brainstorm-App/README.md

 1. Install Azure Function Core Tools via `npm i -g azure-functions-core-tools`
 1. If using VS Code, install the [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) for easy debugging and deployment.
 1. Navigate to `src/azure` and run `npm install`
-1. Run `npm start` to run functions locally or deploy them with the Azure Functions extension.
+1. Run `npm run start` to run functions locally or deploy them with the Azure Functions extension.
 1. In `src/Utils/api.ts` set `BASE_URL` to your functions url.
 This is the public url of your deployed functions app, or when running locally you can find it in your console logs, e.g. `http://localhost:7071/api`.